slotrans/commas-first/design_doc.md

 - if present, `distinct` (or `all`) immediately follows `select` and pushes the first select expression to the next line

 - for each select expression
+    - for the first:
-    - for the first, left-pad with 7 spaces
+        - if DISTINCT or ALL, bump to next line and left-pad with 7 spaces
+        - otherwise immediately follow `select` plus a space
-    - for all subsequent, left-pad with 5 spaces, a comma, and another space (`     , `), aligning the comma under the `t` in `select`
+    - for all subsequent, add a newline then left-pad with 5 spaces, a comma, and another space (`     , `), aligning the comma under the `t` in `select`
         - note the comma is present as Token.Puncutation<,> and will need to be consumed; this token marks the boundary between expressions
     - print to the end of the line, including `as` and the alias if present